Welcome to VARTA

 Webinar - IVF add-ons: How to make choices that are right for you

-This free webinar held on Wednesday 14 July will provide practical information about commonly used add-ons, including risks and benefits so you can make informed decisions that are right for you.
+The recording of our recent webinar about IVF add-ons, held on 14 July is available.
+The webinar provides practical information about commonly used add-ons, including risks and benefits so you can make informed decisions that are right for you.

 2020 Time to tell webinar